-Gregg “Scully” Schaalje has been a firefighter for 26 years.
-He is currently a Firefighter/Lieutenant in Rocky View County Fire Services along with being a devoted husband and father of two children.
+Gregg “Scully” Schaalje is the 2021 recipient of CIPSRT’s Mental Health Champion Awards.
+He is the 2022 Queen Elizabeth II’s Jubilee Award recipient for his outstanding work in mental health advocacy.
+Gregg has been a firefighter for 26 years and is currently a Firefighter/Lieutenant in Rocky View County Fire Services along with being a devoted husband and father of two children.
 He has also competed in FireFit for the past 24 years… and is still going strong!

 Gregg has successfully achieved his degree in Business Administration with a major in emergency services, as well Gregg has also completed the Fire Service Leadership certification from Dalhousie University.